 In 2018 it was announced that London based designer Ozwald Boateng OBE would be charged with creating a new look for the airlines staff.

-Known for bringing a modern contemporary twist to the classic British institution of tailoring, Boateng started his career in fashion in 1986 and became the first tailor to host a catwalk show at Paris Fashion Week.
-As well as being the youngest tailor to open a store in Savile Row he was the creative director at Givenchy Homme from 2002 to 2006.
+Known for bringing a modern contemporary twist to the classic British tailoring institution, Boateng started his career in fashion in 1986 and became the first tailor to host a catwalk show at Paris Fashion Week.
+As well as being the youngest tailor to open a store in Savile Row, he was the creative director at Givenchy Homme from 2002 to 2006.

-Boateng will be working closely with all of the airline’s employees throughout the development process, from shadowing them to understand their roles and how the uniforms need to perform, to design, testing and final delivery.
+Boateng will be working closely with all of the airline’s employees throughout the development process, from shadowing them to understand their role onboard and how the uniforms need to perform to design, testing and final delivery.

 He said, “I am really excited about creating this new uniform for British Airways.
 It is important for me to create something that makes all of British Airways’ 32,000 uniform-wearing employees across the world excited, at the same time as enabling me to really demonstrate my skills as a designer.
 British Airways is investing £4.5 billion over the next five years and the uniform I design will form part of that, so I’m looking forward to taking a uniform and refining it into a collection.”

-Sadly, despite initial plans for the new uniform to be unveiled in time for the airlines centenary, it now looks like the designs will debut in mid-2020.
-Attempting to create a new uniform is no easy task and the designer and airline came to an agreement earlier this year to delay the launch until both parties are happy.
-Hopefully, if all goes well, the new uniform will be a much needed boost to the airline which has struggled recently with strikes and poor staff morale.
+Sadly, despite initial plans for the new uniform to be unveiled in time for the airlines centenary, it remains unclear when BA will roll out the look.
+Attempting to create a new uniform is no easy task, and the designer and airline agreed to delay the launch until both parties are happy.

 Which uniform is your favourite?
 Let us know in the comments below.